Axway/docker-cft/compose/README.md

 - USER_XFBADM_LOGIN: A string that refers to the login.
 - USER_XFBADM_PASSWORD: A command that returns the password such as 'cat userpassword.txt', where the file, for example userpassword.txt, contains the password.

-For more details, see USER_XFBADM_PASSWORD in the docker-compose.yml.
+For details, see USER_XFBADM_PASSWORD in the docker-compose.yml.

 #### SSL Certificates

-To specify your SSL certificates as a Central Governance CA certificate, a Sentinel CA certificate, and a Copilot server certificate, use the following variables:
+To specify your SSL certificates as a Central Governance CA certificate, a Sentinel CA certificate, and a Copilot server certificate, use the following parameters:
 - USER_CG_CA_CERT: The path to the Central Governance CA certificate.
 - USER_SENTINEL_CA_CERT: The path to the Sentinel CA certificate.
 - USER_COPILOT_CERT: The path to the Copilot server certificate.
 It must refer to a PKCS12 certificate.